No items found.

 • Quick wins: adjusting windows, charging locations, and driver training.

-• Governance: Implement a Pilot Project Management Office (PMO) with bi-weekly meetings.
+• Governance: Pilot PMO with biweekly meetings.

 Step 3 — Scaling in waves